totem-network/totem/README.md

 ## 🙌 Contribute

 Great open source projects live from their community!
-To be a part of Totem here are some things you can contribute.
+To be a part of Vinyai here are some things you can contribute.

-- __Develop new features for Totem!__
+- __Develop new features for Vinyai!__
 There is a lot to be done to make the vision come reality.
 If you want to contribute a feature just reach out to discuss how to get started.